Chaest/sd-webui-sc-loader/README.md

 You can learn how to use one [here](#sc-loader).

+### Pages

+Pages are special kind of scenarios made of normal scenario that will create comics like pages.

+You can learn how to create one [here](docs/page_creation.md).

 ### Series

-Series are list defined as `.txt` files in their corresponding folder within the database `series` folder.
+Series are lists defined as `.txt` files in their corresponding folder within the database `series` folder.

 Series can be of four types:
  - Models: list of models to run a scenario on